PrincetonUniversity/removing_tedium/setup.md

 + Clone this repo to your local machine: `git clone https://github.com/PrincetonUniversity/removing_tedium`

-+ SSH to a Princeton HPC cluster (prefer Della, Tiger, Stellar or Traverse over Adroit) [click [here](https://researchcomputing.princeton.edu/faq/why-cant-i-login-to-a-clu) for help].
++ SSH to a Princeton HPC cluster (prefer Della, Tiger, Stellar or Traverse over Adroit).
+Click [here](https://researchcomputing.princeton.edu/faq/why-cant-i-login-to-a-clu) for help.
 If you need an account then request one on [Adroit](https://forms.rc.princeton.edu/registration/?q=adroit).

 + Go to the main page by [clicking here](https://github.com/PrincetonUniversity/removing_tedium).